-Unfortunately, money expert Clark Howard says that’s about 30 months longer than any auto loan you should ever take out!
+Unfortunately, money expert Clark Howard says that’s nearly 30 months longer than any auto loan you should ever take out!

 3 reasons why 72-month auto loans are bad news

 Back in 2009 at the height of the Great Recession, 26% of auto loans stretched for terms of six years (72 months) or longer.

 But within just the last year, that number has skyrocketed to 42% of all auto financing being for a payback term of six years or more.
 That’s according to numbers from the CFPB.

 Six-year loans are alluring to a lot of consumers because they let you stretch the length of your loan out to achieve a lower monthly payment.
 That’s why they’re often used by consumers with low credit scores.

 The average credit score for a person with a six-year loan is 674 — a full 39 points below the average for five-year borrowers, the CFPB reports.

 Here are some other drawbacks of longer loan terms: